Sabrina Washington: 2009–present: Solo career

 Sabrina Washington's debut single, "OMG (Oh My Gosh)", was released on 5 April, the song failed to chart noticeably in the UK, however it did very well across Europe.
 A second song called "Lock Down", was leaked on the internet on 30 November 2010.

 The official video for Washington's new single Hit It Hard co-starring the fiancée to legendary US boxer Floyd Mayweather was uploaded onto Sabrina's official YouTube channel on 7 September 2012.

-Sabrina is also a successful business woman, having launched her own homeware range Home by SW and record label, Swash Music, which she's released two new singles from there in October 2019, called "Gone" and "My Life", the latter was premiered by DJ Ace on BBC Radio 1 Xtra.
+Sabrina has also launched her own homeware range Home by SW and record label, Swash Music, which she's released two new singles from there in October 2019, called "Gone" and "My Life", neither single charted within the UK singles chart.

-Also in October 2019, she made her television comeback on the hip-hop, comedy panelshow "Don't Hate the Playaz", with Maya Jama, Lady Leshurr and Ms Banks, which made British TV history as the first British primetime programme to feature a full panel of black women.
+In October 2019, she made a television appearance on the hip-hop, comedy panel show Don't Hate the Playaz, with Maya Jama, Lady Leshurr and Ms Banks, which made British TV history as the first British primetime programme to feature a full panel of black women.